 “Doc” Hall was the “go to” expert and offered his services to individuals nationwide in this specialized area known as SEPP or 72(t) planning

 Retirement accounts are 100% tax deferred until you start taking withdrawals.
 Remember, 100% of the dollars taken from your retirement account will be added to your adjusted gross income when filing your taxes.

-With a 72(t) distribution, the IRS is only concerned with the account sending the payments, and your employment status and other income is irrelevant.
+When using a 72(t) exemption, the IRS is only concerned with the account sending the payments, and your employment status and other income is irrelevant.

 Q: What will it cost me to set up a 72(t) distribution?

 A: There are (2) ways we typically work with people, and there are (3) steps that we take:

 - 1) Become familiar with you and your situation as well as your goals and objectives

 - 2) Determine the correct payment method and amount to take as well as how to properly structure your accounts based on your unique situation